How To Donate VHS Tapes – 2023

 2. Look for a recycling center that specializes in media such as music and movies.
 They may also take VHS tapes and recycle them properly.

 3. Post on online classified sites like Craigslist or eBay to give away any used VHS tapes you have laying around the house or office.
 You can even set a price if you’d like to make some money off of it.
+This is a great way to get rid of them quickly, but make sure to set clear expectations with the person who will be taking them off your hands so that everyone is on the same page.

 4. Donate the cassettes to senior centers, schools, and libraries in need of entertainment options for their members and patrons.
 These institutions will usually be happy to accept your donation of VHS tapes.